-How does Shakespeare infant school know if children need extra help and what do I do if I think my child has special educational need?
+How does Shakespeare infant school know if children need extra help?

 • “A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they: